learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.3.
-What are the different ways to access object properties?
+## Q. What are the different ways to access object properties?

 There are 3 possible ways for accessing the property of an object.